Aadavari Matalaku Arthale Verule: Plot

-With the passing of a few days, the parents of Keerthi and Vasu decide to get them married to appease their grandfather.
-After several turns of events, Keerthi realizes that she is in love with Ganesh.
+With the passing of a few days, the parents of Keerthi and Vasu decide to marry to appease their grandfather.
+After several turns of events, Keerthi realizes that she is in love with Ganesh instead.
 Ganesh asks her to forget him, during a late-night meeting, because he believes that it would create problems in their happy family.
 Keerthi's grandfather notices them conversing and admonishes Keerthi for bringing disrepute to their family and asks Ganesh to leave his village.
 Ganesh gets ready to leave when he sees everyone putting up decorations for the wedding.
 Vasu furiously asks him to get out but Ganesh responds that they have misunderstood Keerthi all along.
-While Ganesh is on his way, the bunch of goons he saved the family from, stab him in the stomach and he is hospitalized.
+While Ganesh is on his way, a bunch of goons he saved the family from stabbed him in the stomach, and he is hospitalized.

 However, Vasu and Keerthi's wedding is taking place that morning.
-Upon knowing Ganesh's condition, Seenu asks Vasu to come and help.
+Upon knowing Ganesh's condition, Srinu asks Vasu to come and help.
 Though initially reluctant, Vasu abandons his wedding to help Ganesh.
 Everyone else slowly leaves for the hospital, except Keerthi and her grandfather.
 Keerthi says that she would never disobey her grandfather.
 Afterward, her grandfather takes Keerthi to the hospital.
 While Ganesh recovers and wakes up to leave, he sees that everyone in the family is outside his room, including Keerthi and her grandfather.

 In time, Keerthi's family comes to stay with Ganesh for a few days.
 The film ends when Ganesh and Keerthi become a couple and live together.